MaxBrockbank/pig-dice/README.md

 ## Setup

-- [Click to view Github repository](-link) Or simply paste the following url into your prefered browser -link
+- [Click to view Github repository](https://github.com/SJerrod/pig-dice) Or simply paste the following url into your prefered browser https://github.com/SJerrod/pig-dice
 - To Clone repository simply click the green Code button and copy the url
 - Using a prefered terminal type command 'git clone paste-url-here
 - Alternetivly click the Set up in Desktop button